-- If you employ a high level M-level practitioner who mentors students, then this is an attraction for staff.
-If the department is known to accept master's level students then this enhances the reputation of the department, which may in turn aid recruitment and retention. - 2.
+- 1. If you employ a high-level M-level practitioner who mentors students, then this is an attraction for staff.
+If the department is known to accept master's level students, then this enhances the reputation of the department, which may in turn aid recruitment and retention. - 2.
 There is always the possibility that a student will like the department and may later be interested in working there.
-So there is a possibility of recruitment gains. - 3.
-Staff working in the department will be aware of masters level students and this in turn will enhance the reputation of the department and skilled supervisor.
-This gives staff pride in their working environment and encourages them to aspire to a higher level achievement themselves.
+So, there is a possibility of recruitment gains. - 3.
+Staff working in the department will be aware of master's level students and this in turn will enhance the reputation of the department and skilled supervisor.
+This gives staff pride in their working environment and encourages them to aspire to a higher-level achievement themselves.
 It also gives the department an academic ambience and this can raise standards of all staff.

-- 4. A sum of (£150 in 2014-15) can be given to the department to help compensate for the loss of the skilled practitioner even though a proportion of their patient list will still be seen.
-The current fee is set at £600 per clinical placement (HEIs/MACP PR)- this is based on a 4 week FT placement (37.hrs working week) which would equate to £150/per week payment to the clinical mentor.
-(NB These fees are currently under review and are subject to change). - 5.
+- 4. The documented hours needed for a Mentored Clinical Placement are 150 hours.
+There is a suggested proportion of direct contact versus indirect contact time within the 150 hours.
+In terms of payment this is varied between the organisations (£500 - £600) which can be given to the department to help compensate for the loss of the skilled practitioner even though a proportion of their patient list will still be seen. - 5.
 This small sum can go towards meeting budget shortfalls and the experience can be recorded as an income generator.
-In many cases 2 students are taken which enhances learning and still creates a reasonable patient work load. - 6.
+In many cases 2 students are taken which enhances learning and still creates a reasonable patient workload. - 6.
 At the end of the placement, the student may be asked to give an academic presentation, which may be attended by all staff.
 This can be recorded as a training episode with no cost implication. - 7.
-Commissioners can be informed that master's level students are accepted and this brings attention to the high level reputation of the clinical staff working in that department.
+Commissioners can be informed that master's level students are accepted, and this brings attention to the high level reputation of the clinical staff working in that department.
 This will be seen as a positive message of high standards and emphasise the desire of the department to support academic scrutiny within the service. - 8.
-Mentors of masters level students are valued by multi disciplinary team and other associated services.
+Mentors of master's level students are valued by multi-disciplinary team and other associated services.
 They may encourage research, audit and critical clinical appraisal.
 This is often counted when departments come under evaluation both internally and externally.